Er FF

 How to Fix / Troubleshooting

-Safety first: Disconnect power at the wall outlet or breaker before servicing.
-Food may begin to thaw; plan accordingly.
+Safety first: Disconnect power at the wall outlet or circuit breaker before servicing.
+Food may begin to thaw, so plan accordingly.

 Steps:

 • 1.
-Confirm airflow issue: With the unit running (before unplugging), feel for airflow from freezer vents.
+Confirm airflow issue: With the unit running (before unplugging it), feel for airflow from the freezer vents.
 Weak or no airflow supports a fan issue.

 • 2.
 Access freezer evaporator fan: Empty the upper freezer shelves.
 Remove the rear interior panel (usually held by Phillips screws).
 Carefully pull the panel forward to expose the evaporator coil and fan assembly.

 • 3.
-Check for frost/ice: Look for heavy frost or a solid ice block around the fan or coil.
-If present, you may have a defrost problem causing the fan to stall.
+Check for frost/ice: Look for heavy frost or a solid block of ice around the fan or coil.
+If present, you may have a defrost problem that is causing the fan to stall.

 • 4.
 Clear ice safely: Unplug the fridge.
 Use towels to catch water.
-Use a hair dryer on low to melt ice around the fan and coil.
+Use a hair dryer on a low setting to melt ice around the fan and coil.
 Do not overheat plastic parts.

 • 5.
 Inspect fan motor: Spin the fan blade by hand.
-It should rotate freely.
-If it binds, wobbles, or feels gritty, replace the fan motor.
+If it binds, wobbles, or feels gritty when you spin it, replace the fan motor.

 • 6.
 Check wiring: Inspect the fan connector and harness for loose pins, corrosion, or broken wires.
 Reseat the connector.

 • 7.
-Test motor electrically: With a multimeter, measure resistance across the motor terminals.
-An open circuit or very high resistance indicates a failed motor.
+Test motor electrically: With a multimeter, measure the resistance across the motor terminals.
+An open circuit (OL) or very high resistance reading indicates a failed motor.

 • 8.
-Replace evaporator fan motor: If defective, remove mounting screws, transfer the fan blade to the new motor, and reinstall.
-Ensure the blade is oriented correctly and not rubbing the shroud.
+Replace evaporator fan motor: If defective, remove the mounting screws, transfer the fan blade to the new motor, and reinstall.
+Ensure the blade is oriented correctly and is not rubbing against the shroud.

 • 9.
-If fan and wiring are good: If the fan tests good but never receives voltage when the compressor runs, the main control board may be faulty and should be tested or replaced by a qualified technician.
+If fan and wiring are good: If the fan tests good but does not receive voltage when the compressor is running, the main control board may be faulty and should be tested or replaced by a qualified technician.

 Advertisements